 If you refuse to submit to testing, implied consent laws impose penalties such as immediate revocation of your driver's license and arrest.
 Often, license sanctions for test refusal are harsher than those imposed after the failure of a chemical test.
 In most states, a driver's refusal to submit to a chemical test can enhance the penalties imposed if convicted of a DUI.

 Most state laws allow law enforcement to force you to submit to a chemical test, even if you refuse.
 Plus, they can use your refusal as evidence against you in court.

 "Per Se" and "Zero Tolerance" DUI Laws

-All states have DUI laws that deem "per se intoxicated" any driver with a blood-alcohol concentration (BAC) above a set limit (now 0.08 in 49 of 50 states).
-This means that drivers with a BAC at or above 0.08 are intoxicated in the eyes of the law, and no additional proof of driving impairment is necessary.
-In Utah, the law was changed in 2019 to define intoxication at 0.05 BAC, and legislators in other states are proposing similar changes in the wake of Utah's reduction in traffic fatalities.
+All states have DUI laws that deem "per se intoxicated" any driver with a blood-alcohol concentration (BAC) above a set limit.
+This means if your BAC is at or above the legal limit, you are intoxicated in the eyes of the law.
+No additional proof of driving impairment is necessary.
+Most states have this limit set at 0.08% for drivers over 21.
+The limit is usually around 0.04% if you are a commercial driver.

 DUI Convictions: Criminal Penalties

-- Whether the driver has a history of DUI violations;
+- A history of DUI violations

 DUI Arrest and Conviction: Driving Privilege Penalties